devadathanmb/ktu-bot/README.md

      See [env.example]("./env.example") file for example

+6. Create a Firebase project and setup a Firestore database in [Firebase console](https://console.firebase.google.com/u/0/)

+7. Download the `serviceAccountKey.json` file and put it in the root directory

-6. Build the bot:
+8. Build the bot:

    ```bash
    npm run build
    ```

-7. Start the bot:
+9. Start the bot:

    ```bash
    npm run start